 Take notes in your notebook during your practice sessions to help you recall what you did just before you start bowling on your league night.
 There’s lots to remember and easier to just review your notes from time to time.

-Check out my book that's available on Amazon/Kindle--"Let's Rev Up Those Bowling Scores" for only $14.99!
+Check out my book that's available on Amazon/Kindle--"Let's Rev Up Those Bowling Scores".

 Join me next week when I'll be discussing "What Exercises are Good For Bowling"